 Agents who feel their career prospects are limited will be less motivated than those who can see a clear pathway for progression within the organization.
 Outline how high performing agents can progress their career within your company and ensure agents are made aware of the opportunities that lie in wait for high performers.

 If agents are continuously told what to do, their motivation levels will suffer.
 By letting your agents take on the role of decision-makers, you can foster a sense of ownership in the group and they will feel empowered.
 The way you can do this is by asking for feedback and suggestions about how processes and performance levels can be improved.
-Feedback must be acted upon or agents will quickly grow tired of making suggestions that get ignored.
-Agents should also be involved in the creation of call scripts – it is the agents after all who are closest to the customer, they have highly valuable knowledge to offer so it is in your interest to let them share it.
-Other ways to empower agents include giving them the permission to be flexible in terms of shift times and holidays.
+Feedback must be acted upon, or agents will quickly grow tired of making suggestions that get ignored.
+Using omnichannel contact center software, like CallMiner, can help streamline the process.

 You should try and introduce a culture of continuous improvement in your call center.
 One way to drive improvements is to hold retro team meetings where you can your team review the past week, month, or quarter and analyze what you did well, what you didn’t do well, and what you can improve on.
 Focusing on these three areas and opening the floor to agents and managers can help you identify and correct the elements in your team’s workflow which are not working well.

-At the end of the day, there is no right or wrong way to drive call center performance improvements – each call center will need to determine which approaches work best for the organization as a whole.
+At the end of the day, there is no right or wrong way to drive call center performance metrics and improvements – each call center will need to determine which approaches work best for the organization as a whole.
 The above tips are just a few of the ways to empower agents to continually improve their interactions with customers and, in turn, provide for better experiences for customers.